orbitalquark/textadept/doc/08_Preferences.md

 Many of Textadept's generic modules have configurable settings changeable from *~/.textadept/init.lua* after Textadept loads the module.
 The module's [LuaDoc][] lists these settings.
-For example, to disable character autopairing with typeover and stripping trailing whitespace on save, add the following to your *~/.textadept/init.lua*:
+For example, to disable character autopairing with typeover and strip trailing whitespace on save, add the following to your *~/.textadept/init.lua*:

     textadept.editing.AUTOPAIR = false
     textadept.editing.TYPEOVER_CHARS = false
-    textadept.editing.STRIP_TRAILING_SPACES = false
+    textadept.editing.STRIP_TRAILING_SPACES = true

 To always hide the tab bar: